By Kaitlyn Ersek on Jun 27, 2019 2:44:44 PM

 Feeding The Microbes Is A Start...
 But Adding Soil Microbes Is Key

-Today, we hear more conversation about what farmers and turf managers are doing to build and feed the microbes in the soil.
-They are reducing their tillage, adding cover crops, applying products like biochar, humic acid, and sugar products.
+Today, we hear more conversations about what farmers and turf managers are doing to build and feed the microbes in the soil.
+They are reducing their tillage, adding cover crops, and applying products like biochar, humic acid, and sugar products.

 “These are good practices that help feed the microbes,” explains Dr. Stark.
 “But, feeding the microbes is just half of the equation.
 Feeding the microbes assumes that the soil microbes we need to nurture plant health are already in the soil.
 And often, that is not the case.”

 In reality, weather and some management practices disrupt or even destroy beneficial soil microbes.
 For example, when we spray fumigants or fungicides, or when we over-apply nutrients like nitrogen, we can disrupt and even kill beneficial soil microbes.
-Also, things like winter, freezing and flooding damages beneficial soil microbe levels.
+Also, things like winter, freezing, and flooding damage beneficial soil microbe levels.

 When It Comes To Soil Microbes, Go For Diversity

 So, feeding the microbes is one half of the equation; the other half of the equation is adding diverse, soil microbes to the soil.